 Interstate 72 was completed between Springfield and Champaign in November 1976.
 Planned since the early 1960s, the Central Illinois Expressway portion of I-72, from Interstate 55 west to Hull, opened to traffic on November 22, 1991.3 Signing of the route as Interstate 72 commenced within a week of April 27, 1995.4

 Illinois first proposed the designation of Interstate 172 for the Central Illinois Expressway between Illinois 336 near East Hannibal and I-55 at Springfield.
 The AASHTO Route Numbering Committee approved the establishment of I-172 on June 9, 1991, with it subject to both Federal Highway Administration (FHWA) approval and completion of the route.
 The FHWA however preferred to designate this route as an extension of I-72.
 Due to this change, Interstate 172 was moved to the Illinois 336 freeway spurring north from the proposed I-72 to Quincy and U.S. 24.
 AASHTO approved both routes on April 22, 1995.

-As part of the extension of Interstate 72 was the construction of the new Interstate 72 Mississippi River bridge -- called the Mark Twain Memorial Bridge -- which was dedicated on September 16, 2000.
-The following facts were based on information distributed by the "Hannibal Bridge Dedication Steering Committee":
+Part of the extension of Interstate 72 included the construction of the Mark Twain Memorial Bridge across the Mississippi River.
+The steel truss bridge was dedicated on September 16, 2000.
+The following bridge facts were based on information distributed by the "Hannibal Bridge Dedication Steering Committee":